wikibonsai/astro-bloomz/README.md

 ## 🪴 Project Structure

-Inside of your Astro-Wikibonsai project, you'll see the following folders and files:
+Inside of your Astro-Bloomz project, you'll see the following folders and files:

 ```text
 ├── public/